 So, which one would you rather do?
-Would you rather go to a division two or three university of Idaho is division one AA?
+Would you rather go to a division two or three universities of Idaho is division one AA?
 Was I too prideful for that?
-Heck no. I was honored to have an opportunity to get a division one AA scholarship, and I did, and that was great, you know, but some kids, they think differently.
-They, they, they, they, and unfortunately it could be coming from a different tons of different directions.
-Like I said before, the parents, uh, their, their peers, their own, their own friends, telling them how great they are. there is a, there is a sense of humbleness you’ve gotta have to, to be able to kind of be realistic about yourself and where you think you can get and how good you are at what levels you can play. and you don’t want to, last thing you want to do is miss out an opportunity for a free scholarship.
-So again, I think that’s, the mindset of these kids sometimes gets in the way. but as long as you’re focused on getting you to the best, you can just let the cards fall where they may and, and be happy with the work that you put in to do that.
+Heck no. I was honored to have an opportunity to get a division one AA scholarship, and I did, and that was great, you know, but some kids, think differently.
+They, they, they, they, and unfortunately it could be coming from different tons of different directions.
+Like I said before, the parents, uh, their, their peers, their own, their own friends, telling them how great they are. there is a, there is a sense of humbleness you’ve gotta have to, to be able to kind of be realistic about yourself and where you think you can get and how good you are at what levels you can play. and you don’t want to, last thing you want to do is miss out on an opportunity for a free scholarship.
+So again, I think that’s, the mindset of these kids sometimes gets in the way. but as long as you’re focused on getting yourself to the best, you can just let the cards fall where they may and, and be happy with the work that you put in to do that.
 And that’s, that’s really something that, that people need to think about.

 Zach Colman (00:31:17):

 I think that’s interesting that you say that because one thing that I always tell, college kids and people that are thinking about either going to college or they think they just want to go on and start opening their own business, or you’re a lot of people out there saying you don’t need to go to college to, you know, to make millions of millions of dollars to open your own business.
-And in my sense, I always said, Hey, colleges, aren’t there for you to, I mean, it’s, I think it goes the same for grades.
+And in my sense, I always said, Hey, colleges, aren’t there for you too, I mean, it’s, I think it goes the same for grades.
 Everyone goes, oh, I’m just striving for that day.
 I’m just striving for that aid and reality leverage college too.
 They’re really trying to teach you to teach yourself.
 That’s really what colleges are trying to do.
 So as you grow older, you can go, oh, I need to learn this.